Flight-Free-UK/flight_free_uk_website/source/posts_travel/birmingham-to-italy.html.markdown

 ---
 published: true
-title: Birmingham to Italy
+title: Birmingham to Rome
 date: 2025-05-29T08:51:18.703Z
-cover_image: /images/uploads/fabian9799-mountain-landscape-train-unsplash.jpg
+cover_image: /images/uploads/rome-canva-cover.jpg
 summary: Ruth sets herself the challenge for getting her and her family to Italy and back for less than £1000 each
 author: FlightFree UK